 Getting back to the pre-baby body is something so many moms are concerned about.
 The number 1 tip is breastfeeding- it burns up to 600 calories a day and is the optimal nourishment for your baby.
 It also contracts you uterus back to its normal size.
 In terms of workouts though I like spinning, functional training, kickboxing and adequate rest.
 Don’t start working out until at least 6 weeks postpartum so the body can heal.

 What about eating?
 Especially for breastfeeding moms who have to be very careful to eat enough!

 I have a chapter in my book that focuses on food for breastfeeding moms.
 Adequate protein, nuts, seeds, salads, whole grains, and healthy fats like avocado are the best for a breastfeeding mom.
 Super foods like goji berries, acai, and spirulina, walnuts, really help to fortify the body as it undergoes milk production.

-I found pregnancy being very easy, especially being my first pregnancy, and I start to realize that it is mostly after the baby that we need to look the most after ourselves, yet, we don’t have much time or energy for this.
-Do you have any quick tips, quick fixes, to feel better, or rested, when becoming a new mom?
+I found pregnancy to be very easy, especially being my first pregnancy, and I started to realize that it is mostly after the baby that we need to look after ourselves the most, yet we don’t have much time or energy for this.
+Do you have any quick tips or quick fixes to feel better, or rested, when becoming a new mom?